-Non-zero EDIV implies the indexing is within the subelements of a given element
+Non-zero EDIV implies the indexing is within the sub-elements of a given element.
+Index adjustment is required and will depend on SEW value.
+Since FB does not require this support for permute block, the plan is not to implement this feature.

+Since Non-zero EDIV value implies indexing of sub-elements within an element, issue unit need not iterate all source register slices for one destination register slice.
+This is a performance optimization.

 Vector Compress Instruction

-The permute block treats this like a vrgather instruction with vmask block supplying the required index values for the switching mux.
+The permute block treats this like a vrgather instruction with vcompress block supplying the required index values for the switching mux.

+The pipe flow for vcompress instruction is as follows.